Silk Screen Printing

 - Every printing order starts with a design.
 If the client has provided the design file that meets the requirements and that shows the logo to be printed, the logo’s location and its colours, then the order can be processed immediately.
 If the client doesn’t have the design file, we will make it ourselves.
 Together with the client, we’ll choose the product, determine the position and the size of the logo and send the design file back to the client for the final confirmation.

 - The image or logo to be printed receives a colour separation – every colour in the image is printed on a separate screen as every colour needs a separate film and printing frame.
-We are able to print up to 6 spot-colours or full color images using CMYK inks.
+We are able to do up to 6 spot-colour or four colour prints at once using CMYK colours.

 - The fabric on the printing frame is covered with a photosensitive emulsion.
 The film is then placed on the emulsion-covered fabric and the fabric is set on a UV light table.
 Light-exposed parts of the emulsion will bind while the black film covered parts of the emulsion can be washed off.
 This way the logo is set on the frame which lets ink through while the rest of the area is covered with emulsion.

 - Produced frames are set on a printing carousel and aligned precisely.
 As the colours are printed sequentially, every colour with its own frame, it’s important that colours end up at the exact specific location on the product.

 - The product is placed on a printing table with a special type of glue.
 Glue is required to keep the product in place during the printing.
 This is the reason why it’s impossible to print on products that have several layers of textile or no access between the lining – if the product can’t be fixed to the table without it moving then the exact printing alignment of the colours is not guaranteed.

 - By spreading the ink with a squeegee over the silk screen frame, the ink is pushed through the mesh onto the product.
 Before applying each subsequent colour, the previous colour has to be dried.